 September 25, 2013 - C's Take Duck Boat Tour, Stress Importance of Reading

 Several Celtics and students from the John P. Holland School came together for a special Read to Achieve event on the Charles River.

 March 14, 2013 - Celtics Visit Perkins School for the Blind

 Following a successful 14-point victory the night before versus the Toronto Raptors, Jason Terry and newly acquired guard Terrence Williams visited the Grousbeck Center at the Perkins School for the Blind.

 February 4, 2013 - Celtics Host Event at Henderson Elementary

-Celtics players Paul Pierce and Chris Wilcox, along with former Celtic Keyon Dooling, visited Henderson Elementary School on February 4, 2013 for a Read to Achieve event in partnership with Kia Motors.
+Celtics players Paul Pierce and Chris Wilcox, along with former Celtic Keyon Dooling, visited Henderson Elementary School on February 4, 2013 for a Read to Achieve event.

 January 29, 2013 - Green, Terry Perform Play With Third-Graders

 Celtics players Jeff Green and Jason Terry arrived on the morning of January 29, 2013 at the Suffolk Construction Training Center, where they performed a play with 20 third-graders from Mason Pilot Elementary School.